 Austevoll Seafood ASA, as an industrial holding company, have a continuous focus on risk management in our organisation.
 In 2019 we began a project to map our climate risks.
 This initial risk assessment at the Group level was inspired by the recommendations of the Task Force on Climate-Related Financial Disclosures (TCFD) and assesses both physical and transitions risks.

-These evaluations have previously been done independently by our subsidiaries, and we are now working to supplement this work at the Group level.
+These evaluations have previously been done independently by our subsidiaries, and we are continuing our work to supplement this work at the Group level.

 Our analysis covers both our aquaculture and fisheries operations in all our geographies.
-Going forward, we will work to deepen our analysis, categorise risks that need our immediate attention, and integrate the relevant climate risks into our risk management, governance and corporate strategy, in line with the recommendations of TCFD.
-We aim to disclose our findings of relevant climate-related risks and mitigation measures in next year's report.
+Going forward, we will work to deepen our analysis, categorise risks that need our immediate attention, and integrate the relevant climate risks into our risk management, governance and corporate strategy, in line with the of TCFD.